 If they work freelance, then verifying their income is more complicated.
 You can ask for:

-Regular monthly employment income is only as good as your applicant's job security.
+Regular income from employment is only as good as your applicant's job security.
 What if they lose their job and can't find another one?
 They'll have to move out, leaving you in the lurch.
 This is why you should also investigate more qualitative inputs, such as education and professional skill set.

-For example, if someone has worked for over a year as a software engineer at a reputable technology company, then the chances are high that they'll be able to pick up another job like it (or enough freelance roles to cover rent).
-If, on the other hand, they're working their first job in a new field and have been there for less than six months, place more weight on how low their expenses are and how high and safely invested their assets are.
+For example, if one applicant has worked for over a year as a software engineer at a reputable technology company, then the chances are high that they'll be able to pick up another job like it (or enough freelance roles to cover rent).
+If, on the other hand, they're working their first job in a new field—and have been there for less than six months—place more weight on how low their expenses are and how high and safely invested their savings are.

-Get a sense of how much cash is going out of their accounts monthly in addition to rent payments.
-You can do this in two ways: through a thorough credit report and by analyzing their bank statements.
+Get a sense of how much cash is leaving their accounts per month, in addition to rent payments.
+You can do this in two ways: using a credit report or analyzing their bank statements.

-Analyze bank statements for expenses: Look at their bank statements to find debits that occur regularly month after month.
-Examples of common monthly, regular expenses are insurance payments and student loan payments.
-Also take note of the average balance they keep.
+Look at their bank statements to locate any debits that occur regularly month after month.
+Common monthly expenses include insurance payments and student loan payments.
+Also, take note of the average balance they keep.

 The information provided on this website does not, and is not intended to, constitute legal advice.